openxla/shardy/docs/compiler_api.md

 a specific tensor of the program.

 Sharding propagation is the process of deciding on a sharding for every tensor in a program given sharding constraints for a subset of the tensors.
-Shardy’s compiler API exposes several ways to influence/control sharding propagation.
+Shardy's compiler API exposes several ways to influence/control sharding propagation.
 Additionally it allows users to insert manually sharded computations into their programs.